A 4-year-old Gaza boy lost his arm – and his family. Half a world away, he’s getting a second chance

 “The kids, they feel whole,” Montanti said.
 “Psychologically it means so much.”

-Shriners is currently treating two other kids from Gaza, including an American citizen who was trapped there when the war began.
+Shriners is currently treating two other kids from Gaza, one an American citizen trapped there when the war began.
 There are plans to bring another child from Gaza, a 2-year-old boy whose leg was amputated above the knee.
 He’ll be accompanied by his mother, leaving behind family for the sake of her child.

 Omar and his aunt boarded a plane back to Cairo a day after the boy got his arm.
-They were accompanied by a member of her extended family who has a home in Egypt, where they’ll stay while trying to secure more permanent housing.
+With them was a member of her extended family who has a home in Egypt, where they’ll stay while trying to secure more permanent housing.

 “I almost don’t sleep,” Abu Kuwaik said.
 “I think about Omar and I think about my kids, and the conditions they’re living in back there in the tents.”